StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - returns — True if the state just changed this frame, false if not.
 - `static bool BtnStateExtensions.IsJustActive(BtnState state)` — Has the button just been pressed this frame?
   - returns — True if pressed, false if not.
+- `static bool BtnStateExtensions.IsJustCanceled(BtnState state)` — Was a button activation just canceled this frame, ending without firing because the interactor moved too far away?
+  - returns — True if just canceled, false if not.
 - `static bool BtnStateExtensions.IsJustInactive(BtnState state)` — Has the button just been released this frame?
   - returns — True if released, false if not.
 - `static BtnState BtnStateExtensions.Make(bool wasActive, bool isActive)` — Creates a Button State using the current and previous frame's state!
 These two states allow us to add the "JustActive" and "JustInactive" bitflags when changes happen.